Thousands of years ago, Pompeii was a summer holiday destination for the rich and famous of the Roman Empire.

 Pompeii’s location is at the southeastern base of Mount Vesuvius, which didn’t go in its favor when the volcano erupted.

-There are three ways to get to Pompeii – take a train, a bus, or book a Pompeii tour, including transportation.
+There are three ways to get to Pompeii – take a train or a bus or book a tour, including transportation.

 Distance between Rome and Pompeii

-If you opt to travel by road, you can cover this distance in a little more than two and a half hours.
+If you travel by road, you can cover this distance in about two and a half hours.

-The railway distance is only 212 Kms (132 Miles), but because you have to change trains in Naples, the train journey also takes two and a half hours.
+The railway distance is only 212 km (132 Miles), but because you have to change trains in Naples, the train journey also takes two and a half hours.

 Pompeii by bus